eurostat/JGiscoTools/src/site/changedetection/README.md

     * or some attribute values (attribute *change* set to *An* where *n* is the number of modified attributes)
     * or both (attribute *change* set to *GAn*)

+See below an example of change detection on a test dataset:

 <kbd><img src="img/ini.png" /></kbd>

 <kbd><img src="img/fin.png" /></kbd>